-In the South, nothing goes better with a plate of crispy fried shrimp or fish than a side of Southern Hush Puppies.
+Hush Puppies are a staple in the South, nothing goes better with a plate of crispy fried shrimp or fish than a side of these tasty morsels.
 They are amazingly easy to prepare, and insanely delicious to eat!

 Southern Hush Puppies were a regular part of my growing up in the South.
 Whether they were plain or dressed up, I always looked forward to their crunchy exterior and cornbread like interior.